-Check out the comparison between the old, established MoonCup, to the newcomer, the Blossom Cup.
+It’s the old, established MoonCup vs the newcomer, the Blossom Cup.

 We compare two of the oldest, most reputable menstrual cups in the world, the MoonCup and the Lunette Cup.

-The Soft Cup is a different kind of menstrual cup.
+The Soft Cup is a different kind of cup.
 In fact, it’s not really a traditional menstrual cup at all.
-It’s actually a flat disc, that’s designed to sit right up under your cervix, unlike menstrual cups which are stiff, bell-shaped cylinders that sit lower in your vaginal canal.
+It’s actually a flat disc, that’s designed to sit right up under your cervix, unlike those which are stiff, bell-shaped cylinders that sit lower in your vagina.

 Although Soft Cups are disposable, they do have the advantage when it comes to sex on your period.
 You can wear a Soft Cup for this purpose, while you definitely wouldn’t want to wear a regular menstrual cup.